 Who is at risk for MS?

-- Scientist think MS may be caused by an infection that lays dormant in the body such as Epstein-Barr Virus (the virus that cause infectious mononucleosis)
+- Scientists think MS may be caused by an infection that lays dormant in the body such as Epstein-Barr Virus (the virus that causes infectious mononucleosis)

 - Scientists also think there may be a genetic susceptibility for some people